jkingsman/DrunkGuard/README.md

 sudo mv drunkguard.py /usr/lib/yum-plugins/drunkguard.py
 ```

 You can customize your desired days and hours for drunk checking in `drunkguard.py`.
-The default is 8PM to 6AM.
+The default is 8PM to 6AM, Friday, Saturday, and Sunday.

 You're now good to go!